 How often do you take electricity for granted?
 If you are like I once was, it happens quite frequently.

-Often, I would shut off lights and unplug things when not in use, but I still never really took the time to think about what it would be like to go without power — that is, until I spent more than two weeks after a hurricane in just that situation.
+I would shut off lights and unplug things when not in use.
+However, I still never really took the time to think about what it would be like to go without power.
+Until I spent more than two weeks after a hurricane in just that situation.

-I didn’t like it at first, but after a while, it was kind of nice to read with a lantern by my bed or work hard while the sun was up and relax once it retired.
+At first, I didn’t like it. but after a while, it was kind of nice to read with a lantern by my bed or work hard while the sun was up and relax once it retired.
 I figured it must have been kind of like how life had been for my great-grandparents at one time.
 I eventually did get into a routine, and it was at this time that I realized just how much the availability of electricity set the tone of my life.

 Just last year I had the amazing opportunity to spend several months off the grid in a very remote location.
 Although the home I rented had a well-appointed solar system and a back-up generator, there were still some things that I had to “get used to.”
 It took some time to develop a good working relationship with the solar system, and I prided myself on using the generator as infrequently as possible.

 Of course, the amazing thing about going solar is that you can make your system as large as you desire.
 For me, though, there was some adventure to working with the system that was in place and having to adjust to the solar power rather than taking power for granted.

 For example, vacuuming was something that was reserved for days when there was ample sun and backup power.
 While learning to live on fewer watts, we did quite a few things differently and our off-grid experience was richer for the thought we had to put into preserving the free power from the sun.

 Here are just a few of the changes that we made to our off-grid lives that helped us use less watts:

 - We never took a shower before the sun was up.